Updated October 2022

 Exceptional Entry Permit to Qatar

-Starting November 29, 2020, residents who are currently in the State of Qatar and wish to travel and return will automatically receive an exceptional entry permit upon departure.
+Residents who are currently in the State of Qatar and wish to travel and return will automatically receive an exceptional entry permit upon departure.
 The resident or their employer will be able to print out the exceptional entry permit from the website of the Ministry of Interior (MOI) at any point after the resident has departed Qatar.
 Such requests will no longer need to be submitted through the Qatar Portal.

 The permit will be available automatically upon registration of the resident’s departure from Qatar.